galopago/panel-mount-drill-layouts/README.md

-# SMA PANEL DEVICES DRILLING TEMPLATES
+# PANEL DEVICES DRILLING TEMPLATES

 Different "drilling helpers" for mounting diverse panel devices.
 Those templates can be produced in different media: paper or PCB.